thepotato0/Interpolation-Pygame/README.md

 - Python 3.x
 - Pygame

-*Readme written with the help of github copilot*
+*Readme written with the help of Github copilot*